shmuhammadd/NaijaSenti/README.md

 ## The problem: Why Sentiment Corpus for Igbo, Yoruba and Hausa?

 Sentiment analysis (SA) is a field of research in Natural Language Processing (NLP) that deals with the identification and classification of people’s opinions, sentiments and emotion  in a piece of text.
 There are many language resources in the research community for SA.
 However, most of them are for English, Chinese, and European languages.
-The Igbo, the Hausa and the Yoruba languages are the most widely spoken languages in Nigeria, with over 150 million speakers in Nigeria alone.
+To the best of our knowledge, no any existing publicly available sentiment coprus in these languages.

 ## The solution - what are we doing?

-We take the first step to break this digital divide by creating open-resource language resources for Sentiment Analysis and emotion Analyis in the three language supported by [LacunaFund](https://lacunafund.org).
+We take the first step to break this digital divide by creating open-resource  Sentiment corpus in the three languagessupported by [Lacuna Fund](https://lacunafund.org).
 We are developing the following resources:

  * The first large Scale Twitter Corpus for Igbo, Hausa and Yoruba that can be use for any other downstream NLP task